DataBiosphere/terra-cli/README.md

 ```

 These commands are property getters and setters for configuring the Terra CLI.
-Currently the available configuration properties are:
+Currently, the available configuration properties are:

 ```
 OPTION                VALUE                                          DESCRIPTION